Where is Stuart Pearce now?

 After leaving Forest Pearce started working as a match analyst and pundit across the television networks including the BBC, Sky Sports and BT Sport.

 Keen to get back into football management, Pearce revealed in September 2015 that he had been unsuccessful in his application as head coach for the Finland national team job.

-After two and a half years out of football coaching, Pearce made a return as an assistant to David Moyes at West Ham United.
+After two and a half years out of football coaching, Pearce made a return as an assistant to David Moyes at West Ham United in November 2017.